 Why we need to carry on supporting the BID movement in London.
 John Griffiths offers his thoughts for the Mayor for London.

-The first BID in London, Kingston First, was set up in 2005 and in 2015 entered its third 5-year term.
-Term renewal is regarded as one of the most telling indicators of a BID’s success.
+The first Business Improvement District in London, Kingston First, was set up in 2005 and in 2015 entered its third 5-year term.
+Term renewal is regarded as one of the most telling indicators of success.
 All BIDs in the capital which have held renewal ballots since 2012 have seen an increase in turnout and approval rates.
 And yet, whilst London’s BIDs seem here to stay, they still face considerable challenges:

-- Cuts in local government funding mean that BIDs have an opportunity to expand their responsibilities and importance, but this also threatens their raison d’etre as business-led membership organisations which, first and foremost, exist to add value to statutory provision not substitute for it;
+- Cuts in local government funding provide opportunity to expand their responsibilities and importance, but this also threatens their raison d’etre as business-led membership organisations which, first and foremost, exist to add value to statutory provision not substitute for it;

 BIDs appeal to the majority of London’s councils for different reasons.
 Inevitably, as town halls face further funding cuts, BIDs appear attractive as a money-saving device.
 Within that framework, some London boroughs adopt a hands-off approach, reaching a baseline-agreement for local services, but largely recognising BIDs’ autonomy as private-sector organisations.
 In contrast to this laissez-faire approach, others have sought collaboration in the form of public-private partnerships.
 Councils that have redefined themselves as enablers, see BIDs as integral to establishing new forms of service delivery and stimulating economic growth.
 Boroughs which have taken this approach include the City of Westminster, now home to eight BIDs; Lambeth (6); Southwark and Camden (4 each).